alexfernandez/alexfernandez.github.io/2021/api-first.md

 without having to modify our code.

 All this is evidently not free.
-**An API is just a contract** where we commit to maintaining certain software services that will be consumed by third parties to construct their own.
+**An API is essentially a contract** where we commit to maintaining certain software services that will be consumed by third parties to construct their own.
 If these services are interrupted, or modified without warning,